Griffin McElroy: Podcasting

 McElroy has appeared as a voice actor in several animated series, including Clarence, Big City Greens, We Bare Bears, and Camp Camp.
 He also provided voice commentary for the 2017 video game 100ft Robot Golf, alongside his brothers.
-In September 2018, following a successful podcasting campaign, the McElroy brothers, Travis and Justin, confirmed that they would be voicing the character Skyscraper in the film Trolls World Tour, with Griffin also voicing Country Tear.
+In September 2018, following a successful podcasting campaign, the McElroy brothers, Travis, and Justin, confirmed that they would be voicing the character Skyscraper in the film Trolls World Tour, with Griffin also voicing Country Tear.
 In April 2021, McElroy was announced to be voicing a role in The Mitchells vs. the Machines and is listed in the credits as Additional Voices.

 Awards and achievements

 In 2017, Forbes named McElroy a "30 Under 30" media luminary.
 This became a running gag during the introduction of My Brother, My Brother And Me for several years.

-In 2021, a newly discovered species of millipede was named Nannaria mcelroyorum in recognition of the McElroy family's podcasts, which entertained the scientists during their field work.
+In 2021, a newly discovered species of millipede was named Nannaria mcelroyorum in recognition of the McElroy family's podcasts, which entertained the scientists during their fieldwork.
 The millipede is found in West Virginia as well as the wider Appalachian region.